-“Kumihama Bay” is a lagoon separated from the Sea of Japan by a narrow strip of land called Shotenkyo.
-The view of this calm inland sea has been designated as a Kyoto Prefecture Cultural Landscape.
-The rich population of plankton in the bay is fitting for oyster farming, and the meaty, tender “Kumi...
+“Kumihama Bay” is separated from the Sea of Japan by a narrow strip of land called Shotenkyo.
+The view of this calm inland sea has been designated as part of the Kyoto Prefecture Cultural Landscape.
+The plankton rich waters of the bay make it an excellent spot for oyster farming.
+And the meaty, te...

 Tango Matsushima Islands

-Tango Matsushima got its name from its resemblance to Matsushima, one of the three great views of Japan.
-The view of the ragged coastline which goes on until it reaches Cape Kyoga creates a beautiful silhouette against the morning and evening light.
-There is an observatory tower near Inugasaki Brid...
+Tango Matsushima takes its name from its resemblance to Matsushima, one of the three great views of Japan.
+The view of the ragged coastline, which goes on until it reaches Cape Kyoga, creates a beautiful silhouette against the morning and evening light.
+There is an observation deck near Inugasaki B...

 Byobuiwa (folding-screen rock)

-“Byobuiwa” rock is a andesite with a height of 13 meters, and was named for its resemblance to a Japanese folding screen (Byobu) as it rises from the ocean surface.
+Byobuiwa rock is an andesite with a height of 13 meters, and was named for its resemblance to a Japanese folding screen (Byobu) as it rises from the ocean surface.
 There are 5 smaller rocks in a line towards the north-west which indicate a change in the plateau.
 There is an observation area along N...

 Tateiwa (Standing Rock)

-“Tateiwa,” which represents Tango in the San’in Kaigan Geopark, is a huge monolith with a height of 20 meters.
+Tateiwa rock represents the Tango area in the San’in Kaigan Geopark.
+It is a huge monolith with a height of 20 meters.
 This boulder is made up of hardened magma that emerged from a geological stratum, including volcanic dust which accumulated over 15 million years ago.
-Since rocks which emerged from beneath...
+Since rocks which emerged from...